Hiring Minors for Your Business

-There are no restrictions on the number of hours per day or days per week for teenagers ages 16 and 17.
-All minors are prohibited from performing hazardous jobs, however (see below).
+There are no restrictions on the number of working hours per day or days per week for teenagers ages 16 and 17.
+However, minors may not perform hazardous jobs.

-- Driving a motor vehicle and being an outside helper on a motor vehicle
+- Driving a motor vehicle or being an outside helper on a motor vehicle

 - Exposure to radioactive substances

-- Meat packing or processing (including the use of power-driven meat slicing machines)
+- Meat and poultry packing or processing (including the use of power-driven meat-slicing machines)

 - Power-driven bakery machines